cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/blackout-period.md

 ## Use Cases

-- **Planned maintenance:** Suspend scans during scheduled maintenance windows to prevent interference with system updates or infrastructure changes.
+- **Planned Maintenance:** Suspend scans during scheduled maintenance windows to prevent interference with system updates or infrastructure changes.
-- **High-traffic events:** Pause scans during peak traffic periods or marketing campaigns to avoid performance impacts on your application.
+- **High-Traffic Events:** Pause scans during peak traffic periods or marketing campaigns to avoid performance impacts on your application.
-- **Vulnerability remediation:** Temporarily disable scans while you're actively fixing identified vulnerabilities to prevent redundant alerts.
+- **Vulnerability Remediation:** Temporarily disable scans while you're actively fixing identified vulnerabilities to prevent redundant alerts.
-- **Third-party integrations:** Prevent scans from interfering with scheduled tasks from other tools or services integrated with your application.
+- **Third-Party Integrations:** Prevent scans from interfering with scheduled tasks from other tools or services integrated with your application.

 ## Setting Up the Blackout Period